Perchatki/Debloat-Degoogle-Samsung-adb/README.md

 I have tried to delete every non crucial application, excluding those, that are required for booting device.
 Haven't yet thoroughly tested, use at your own risk.
-Applications install after debloating is possible through adb install command. paste theese commands in adb shell:
+Applications install after debloating is possible through adb install command. go to readme.md raw mode and paste these commands in adb shell:

 pm uninstall -k --user 0 com.amazon.fv
 pm uninstall -k --user 0 com.amazon.kindle